MarinaShmovganets/lighthouse/docs/recipes/custom-audit/readme.md

 output into the Lighthouse report.
 This example extends [Lighthouse's default configuration](https://github.com/GoogleChrome/lighthouse/blob/master/lighthouse-core/config/default.js).

+**Note**: when extending default.js, passes with the same name are merged together, all other arrays will be concatenated, and primitive values will override the defaults.

 ## Run the configuration

 Run Lighthouse with the custom audit by using the `--config-path` flag with your configuration file: